Governance, Structure and Endorsement Processes

-The Steering Committee consists of a minimum of five (5) and no more than twenty (15) members to be confirmed by the voting members of JP Progressives.
+The Steering Committee consists of a minimum of five (5) and no more than fifteen (15) members to be confirmed by the voting members of JP Progressives.
 JP Progressives will strive to have diverse representation in its leadership including race, ethnic, gender and political diversity.
 Nominees to the JPP Steering Committee members must meet the following criteria:

 - Attend at least three meetings or events of JP Progressives within a calendar year;